Workforce Management Software

 B2B versus B2C

-According to Gartner’s report “Key Processes for B2C Field Service Management”, published 14 December 2017 by analyst Jim Robinson, some field service management solutions support service delivery to both B2B and B2C customers to varying degrees.
+According to Gartner’s report “Key Processes for B2C Field Service Management”, published on 14 December 2017 by analyst Jim Robinson, some field service management solutions support service delivery to both B2B and B2C customers to varying degrees.
 Consumers increasingly desire faster onboarding and shorter arrival times, and have an overall expectation of a better customer experience, but will often move on to the next provider if forced to wait to schedule or receive service.
 B2B customers often have contractual guarantees in terms of response time or SLAs and direct support channels used to request services.

 When choosing the best workforce management solution for your business, define your customer’s desired service journey and configure processes and technology to support it each step of the way.